rgrove/sanitize/README.md

 If this is an Array or Set of element names, then only the contents of the specified elements (when filtered) will be removed, and the contents of all other filtered elements will be left behind.

-The default value is `%w[iframe math noembed noframes noscript plaintext script style svg xmp]`.
+The default value can be seen in the [default config](lib/sanitize/config/default.rb).

 #### :transformers (Array or callable)